shakti-chauhan-7/new2/README.md

 # new2

-hi my name is shakti
+hi my name is shakti.